Filmfare Award for Best Villain – Telugu

-The Filmfare Best Villain Award – Telugu was given by the Filmfare magazine as part of its annual Filmfare Awards South for Telugu films between 2002 and 2005.
+The Filmfare Best Villain Award – Telugu was given by the Filmfare magazine as part of its annual Filmfare Awards South for Telugu films from 2002 to 2005.

 The award was introduced and first given at the 50th South Filmfare Awards in 2003, with Shafi being the first recipient.
-This category has been retired.
+This category was discontinued after the 2005 edition of the awards.
 Here is a list of the award winners and the films for which they won.